Frequently Asked Questions (FAQs)

-The Birmingham Learning Centres accept new students for three intakes: September, January, and May.
+Birmingham Campus accepts new students for three intakes: September, January, and May.

 The Tuition fee for all courses cost £9000 per year.

-Depending on your chosen programme of study, most Birmingham Learning Centre students are required to attend class two or three days in each week.
-For more information about the scheduled classes of your chosen programme of study, review course details here.
+Depending on your chosen programme of study, most Birmingham Campus students are required to attend class two or three days each week.

 Please note: The hours you spend in class are only a small percentage of the time you should expect to spend working toward your qualification.
 Generally speaking, you should expect to spend approximately two hours in independent study and learning for every one hour spent in the classroom.